apache/iceberg/format/view-spec.md

 ### Materialized Views

 Views have the option to be turned into materialized views by precomputing the data from the view query.
-Materialized views return the precomputed data when queried and push the cost of query execution to the precomputation step.
+When queried, materialized views return the precomputed data, shifting the cost of query execution to the precomputation step.

-Iceberg materialized views are realized as a combination of an Iceberg view with an underlying Iceberg table to store the precomputed data, referred to as the storage table.
+Iceberg materialized views are implemented as a combination of an Iceberg view and an underlying Iceberg table, known as the storage table, which stores the precomputed data.
-The metadata of the materialized view is an extension to the view metadata.
-In addition to the metadata of a common view, it stores a pointer to the precomputed data and freshness information to check if the precomputed data is still fresh.
+The metadata for a materialized view extends the common view metadata, adding a pointer to the precomputed data and freshness information to determine if the data is still fresh.
 The storage table can have the states "fresh", "stale" or "invalid".
 The freshness information is composed of data about the so-called "source tables", which are the tables referenced in the query definition of the materialized view.